Meet the Chairwoman

 While in graduate school, Rogette was engaged in American politics professionally and worked at the Democratic National Committee.
 After school, she moved back to Pennsylvania and worked at the PA House of Representatives, where she spent 10 years writing and creating policy.

 In 2014, Rogette became the youngest woman and first African American elected Chair of the Democratic Party in Dauphin County, PA.
 After her unanimous re-election in 2018, Rogette is the only African American county chair in the state of Pennsylvania.
 As Chair, her accomplishments include growing the donor base to open the first permanent headquarters in Dauphin County.
 In 2022, Rogette was the first African-American woman elected Chair of the South Central PA Caucus of the PA.
 The counties that make up South Central PA are Dauphin, Cumberland, Lebanon, Franklin, Adams, Perry, and York counties.
 She was also elected the first African American woman to lead the National Women’s Political Caucus of Pennsylvania from 2009-2012.

 Rogette is now a political analyst, as well as a research, policy, and communications specialist.
-She currently is a contributor opinion writer for PA Pennlive.com/The Patriot News and the Soultown Magazine.
-She also is the Democratic anchor for Pennlive’s new Battleground PA Podcast where she debates issues pertaining to Washington D.C. and the 2020 elections alongside FOX news analyst Jeffrey Lord.
+She currently is a contributor opinion writer for PA Pennlive.com/The Patriot News and on the editorial board.
+She also was a Democratic anchor for Pennlive’s Battleground PA Podcast where she debated issues pertaining to Washington D.C. and the 2020 elections alongside FOX news analyst Jeffrey Lord.
 She currently is host of her own podcast entitled "Unfinished Business".

 Rogette is completing her first book entitled “Madam Chair” that outlines her experiences as an African American woman in politics.
 She served as a guest lecturer at the Harrisburg Area Community College, York, PA and as a GED teacher at the Academy of Hope in Washington DC.